vieillevilledehoian 0

 lantern festival hoi an

-The Lantern Festival of Hoi An (also called the Full Moon Festival) is one of the most famous festivals in Vietnam.
-It takes place on the 14th day of each lunar month.
+Also called the Full Moon Festival, this is one of the most famous events in Vietnam.

 19. Getting Tailor-Made Clothes